alphagov/static/README.md

 }
 ```

-3) Include the new SCSS module in to `app/stylesheets/govuk-component/_component.scss`
+3) SCSS modules are included in `app/stylesheets/govuk-component/_component.scss` - which is used in the standard static layout SCSS files (application.scss, header_footer_only.scss)

-4) Add documentation to `app/views/govuk_component/docs.json` - this is in the form of an array of hashes:
+4) Documentation lives `app/views/govuk_component/docs.json` - this is in the form of an array of hashes:
 * `id`: The underscore version of the compontent name
 * `name`: The human name, eg, `Your Example Component`
 * `description`: A longer form description of what the component does, when it should be used